lyimoa/Data-Engineering-Group-3-New-Dataset-/README.md

 These became lookup tables: `dim_gender`, `dim_blood_type`, `dim_medical_condition`, `dim_insurance_provider`, `dim_admission_type`, `dim_test_results`.

-**What stayed in the fact table:** `Doctor` (40,341 distinct), `Hospital` (39,876 distinct), and `Name` (49,992 distinct) are all near-unique relative to 55,500 total rows — normalizing them would add join overhead without meaningfully reducing storage or improving consistency, since almost every value appears once or twice anyway. `Room Number` (400 distinct, clearly bounded/reused) was a borderline case, but since the dataset has no other room attributes (floor, ward, etc.) to hang off a `dim_room` table, we kept it as a plain integer in the fact table — flagged as a future dimension candidate if richer room data becomes available.
+**What stayed in the fact table:** `Doctor` (40,341 distinct), `Hospital` (39,876 distinct), and `Name` (49,992 distinct) are all near-unique relative to 55,500 total rows, normalizing them would add join overhead without meaningfully reducing storage or improving consistency, since almost every value appears once or twice anyway. `Room Number` (400 distinct, clearly bounded/reused) was a borderline case, but since the dataset has no other room attributes (floor, ward, etc.) to hang off a `dim_room` table, we kept it as a plain integer in the fact table flagged as a future dimension candidate if richer room data becomes available.

 **Schema summary:**
 - `fact_admissions` — one row per hospital admission (55,500 rows), holding measures (`billing_amount`), degenerate attributes (`patient_name`, `doctor`, `hospital`, `room_number`, `age`, dates, `medication`), and foreign keys into the six lookup tables
-- `dim_gender`, `dim_blood_type`, `dim_medical_condition`, `dim_insurance_provider`, `dim_admission_type`, `dim_test_results` — small reference tables with surrogate integer keys
+- `dim_gender`, `dim_blood_type`, `dim_medical_condition`, `dim_insurance_provider`, `dim_admission_type`, `dim_test_results` - small reference tables with surrogate integer keys

 All foreign key joins were verified to preserve the full row count (55,500 in `raw_admissions` → 55,500 in `fact_admissions`), confirming no category value was missed by a lookup table.